 The Grand Reef

-Save it for last because it’s the best!
-You snorkel in a huge aquarium with tropical fish, sting rays, guitar fish swimming all underneath you.
-There is even a shark area where you can watch them swimming under the water through glass, so it feels they are right there with you.
-Just so you know, they have had their barbs clipped and can’t hurt you!
+Save it Discovery Cove’s Grand Reef because it’s the best!
+It’s snorkel in a huge aquarium with tropical fish, sting rays, guitar fish swimming all underneath you.
+There is even a shark area where you can watch them swimming under the water through glass.
 This was the busiest area of the park when we were there, but it’s so big that it’s spread out.
-I highly suggest using a life vest for snorkeling; it isn’t required, but it sure makes it easier and less tiring and less worrisome with your kids.
+I highly suggest using a life vest for snorkeling; it isn’t required, but it sure makes it easier and less tiring with your kids.

 Explorer’s Aviary